-If you feel uncomfortable or have any concerns with side effects from G-CSF, please contact the HAU Unit.
-During the G-CSF mobilization you can take Tylenol for discomfort or low fever.
+If you feel uncomfortable or have any concerns with side effects from G-CSF, please contact your Nurse Navigator or the AU clinic.
+During the G-CSF mobilization you can take Tylenol for discomfort or low fever (less than 38°C).